 With its soft, long fur, and large, expressive eyes, the Persian cat has long been one of America's favorite felines.
 It's easy to see why it's so popular – it’s intelligent, well-tempered, and affectionate.

-However, a Persian's owner must be prepared to regularly groom its cat because this breed has a coat that’s full of life, and someone has to help the Persian to keep that glorious fur in top condition.
+However, a Persian's parents must be prepared to regularly groom cats because this breed has a coat full of life, and someone has to help the Persian keep that glorious fur in top condition.
 So, before adopting a Persian kitty, take some time to learn more about this extraordinary breed and the care it requires.

 History of Persian cats